 For the past five years I’ve challenged myself to come up with different ways to dye Easter eggs.
 It’s not that I want to break from tradition but I’ve had some fun ideas I’ve wanted to try.
 Based on the reception, I’m not the only one who loves to experiment!

 After climbing a very steep staircase, I was walking down a charming alleyway to the next stairway and walked through an area of the sidewalk that had been completely decorated for Easter.
 Crepe paper was strewn through the trees above.
 What would have been an ordinary walk in front a small apartment building had been transformed into an enchanting wonderland of paper flowers wound through a little fence, Easter decorations hidden in the tiny garden abutting the walkway and an egg hunt.

-Before I get into my project for today, I should back up and share I’m plagued by one aspect to the Easter holidays; that it can feel to me to be the last stop on the Chocolate Express, that starts its journey with Halloween, winds through all the December sweets, making a big stop at Valentine’s Day only to end in a chocolate-filled Easter Basket bang.
+Before I get into how to make toy-filled Cascarones or Confetti Eggs, I should back up and share I’m plagued by one aspect to the Easter holidays; that it can feel to me to be the last stop on the Chocolate Express, that starts its journey with Halloween, winds through all the December sweets, making a big stop at Valentine’s Day only to end in a chocolate-filled Easter Basket bang.

 We never can count on the weather at Eastertime so usually have an egg hunt indoors with loads of fillable plastic eggs.
 I’m sure you could take a wild guess what the eggs are generally filled with; candy.
 Last year I instead took the time to create a list of activities to go along some candy and filled the eggs with slips of paper requiring 10 sit ups, telling a joke, figuring out a riddle I supplied, giving your sibling one of your eggs, etc.

 If you aren’t familiar with Cascarones they are dyed eggs with the tops cracked off, then are filled with confetti sealed with tissue paper and smashed on someone’s head for good luck.
 They originated in Spain in the 1800’s and the custom migrated to Mexico.
 They were also used in Italy; when a man found a woman he found attractive he would throw one at her (I’d certainly want to date someone who pummeled me with an egg and exploding confetti; you?).